sguduguntla/Easy-Loop-Extension/readme.md

  - Add and delete assignments
  - Add new weightage categories
+ - Grade Breakdown by Category (NEW!)
+ - Editable Grades with ability to recalculate grade at the click of a button (NEW!)
+ - THEMES: Easy Loop, Modern Light, Modern Dark, Sweet Maroon (NEW!)
  - Calculate final and category grades within seconds, etc.
  - Finals Grade Calculator
- - Enable & Disable Easy Loop (New!)
+ - Enable & Disable Easy Loop
- - Calculate grades for classes without categories (New!)
+ - Calculate grades for classes without categories
- - Sort grades by category, score, etc. (New!)
+ - Sort grades by category, score, etc.
- - Visual customization (New!)
+ - Visual customization
  - Enhance the visual appearance of Schoolloop

 Easy Loop will provide you the features that only your teachers are essentially permitted.
 Therefore, be your teacher today and calculate your grade within seconds!

 Please await further updates including a

- - Ability to delete existing categories, etc.
+ - More themes
- - Grade breakdown summary
+ - More indepth grade breakdown
  - More sorting types
+ - Grade Tracker/Advisor

 Email me at sguduguntla11@gmail.com for any questions, concerns, or comments.
 Leave suggestions or report any issues at: